NotNoksio/SmallPractice/README.md

 # SmallPractice

-Plugin used in the beta version of Halka
+Plugin used on Halka (halka.rip (1.7.x & 1.8.x))

 # This plugin need RinnySpigot for the best usage

 Depend of -> PermissionsEx

+This plugin only conntain NoDebuff ladder